949f45ac/xmrig-HIP/README.md

 ## Setup for High Vega Hashrate on Linux

 Currently the miner gets best hashrate when run in concert with amdgpu-pro.

 Hence you’re best served using a 16.04 or 18.04 Ubuntu with stock kernel.

-### 4.15 or older kernel and amdgpu-pro and ROCm
 - Install Ubuntu 18.04 or 16.04
 - Install ROCm without dkms:
 Follow this guide but stop when it wants you to install `rocm-dkms`: